University Council Members

 Mrs Susan Hassall has an MA (Hons) from the University of Auckland.
 She has been Headmaster of Hamilton Boys’ High School since 2000, following her early career as a teacher of English, at the same school.
 She has extensive experience in education, and in the management of change in an organisation.
 Susan has also been involved, as an Executive member, with the Association of Boys’ Schools, since its inception in 2002, and has an abiding interest in, and involvement with, gifted education, having contributed to the Minister’s Advisory Group for many years.
 Mrs Hassall contributes to the wider community as a Justice of the Peace, and as a Wedding and Special Occasion Celebrant.
 She was appointed to the Council in March, 2016.

 Professor Neil Quigley, Vice-Chancellor

 Professor Neil Quigley has a BA and MA with first class honours from the University of Canterbury, a PhD from the University of Toronto, and an honorary doctorate from the University of Economics in Vietnam.
 He is an economist of international standing with a long track-record of academic and strategic leadership.
-He holds a number of Board and expert advisory group memberships; in particular he is the Chair of the Reserve Bank of New Zealand and also a Director of the New Zealand Qualifications Authority.
+He holds a number of Board and expert advisory group memberships; in particular he is the Chair of the Reserve Bank of New Zealand.
 Professor Quigley was appointed Vice-Chancellor of the University of Waikato in 2015 and is an ex officio member of Council.